 - Try resetting NVRAM by restarting your Mac.
 Press Option, Command, P and R keys together for 20 seconds.
 Leave the keys if Mac has started again normally and you hear the second startup sound.

 Performing these basic tests should make your external hard drive recognized by Mac.
-If you are still unable to mount the external hard drive on Mac or Disk utility the drive might have serious hardware problems that cannot be fixed with above mentioned methods.
+If you are still unable to mount the external hard drive on Mac or Disk utility the drive might have serious hardware problems that cannot be fixed with the above-mentioned methods.
 It is recommended to fix your hard drive with the help of a local hard drive technician.

 It is always rewarding to have back up of data as you never know when you might encounter data loss.
 However, there are few manual methods that can help you regain access to your external hard drive that is not recognized on Mac.
-This article also provides you a way out to recover data from external hard drive if you fail to mount your external hard drive on mac.
+This article also provides you a way out to recover data from the external hard drives if you fail to mount your external hard drive on Mac.

 If you were successful in fixing external hard drive not recognized on Mac issue with the help of this article, do let us know in the comment section below.